The Boar's Head Festival

 On the Feast of the Epiphany

 Do you want to be in the cast?
-Children and youth gather for costumes and casting (no lines!) as sheep, shepherds and angels at 5 pm.
+Children and youth gather for costumes and casting (no lines to memorize or say!) as sheep, shepherds and angels at 3 pm.
 Meet in the Parlor on the breezeway along the courtyard at St. Mark's.

 No reservation needed; we will pass the hat for donations of any amount to defray cost.
 If you wish, please bring a dessert to share (a great time to get those last few Christmas cookies out of the house!)